of Parasitic Flowering Plants

 were used to place Hydnoraceae with Aristolochiaceae s. lat.
 (Nickrent

-et al. 2002).
-The exact topology of the component families of
+et al. 2002), however, the exact topology of the component families of

 this order (Aristolochiaceae, Hydnoraceae, Lactoridaceae, Piperaceae

-2005, IBC abstract) suggests Hydnoraceae is most closely
+(2005, IBC abstract) suggested Hydnoraceae was most closely

 classified with Balanophoraceae, the family Cynomoriaceae has

-been shown to be a component of Saxifragales.
-See Nickrent
+been shown to be a component of Saxifragales (Nickrent

 The APG2 classification